Immigration Frequently Asked Questions

 If I defer my start date, do I have to let IRCC know?

-Graduate Students: if you deferred to a later start date and your study permit application is still under process, you are advised to upload a copy of your updated admission letter to IRCC via an IRCC web form to update your Study Permit application.
+Graduate Students: if you deferred to a later start date and your study permit application is still under process, you are advised to submit a copy of your updated admission letter to IRCC via an IRCC web form.
 If your deferral is processed after your study permit application has been approved, you do not need to inform IRCC; however, you will be expected to have your updated offer of admission at the time of entry to Canada.

 Undergraduate students who receive admission to start in the Fall semester and defer their start until the Winter term: if you receive a request from IRCC to provide an updated Offer of Admission (Letter of Acceptance), ensure you are registered in your upcoming Winter term classes and request a Verification of Enrollment through BearTracks.
 You can then provide this with a brief explanation that the University doesn’t issue new acceptance letters since your offer of admission gives you the option to start in either Fall or Winter terms.